flojoy-ai/docs/docs/advanced-usage/pytorch-classifier.md

 ### 3. [Optional] Train the model on your own data

-If you'd like to train the model on your own data, your dataset needs to be compatible with the PyTorch `ImageFolder` dataset format.
+If you want like to train the model on your own data, your dataset needs to be compatible with the PyTorch [`torch.vision.datasets.ImageFolder`](https://pytorch.org/vision/stable/generated/torchvision.datasets.ImageFolder.html#torchvision.datasets.ImageFolder) dataset format.
 This essentially means that your images need to be structured in a directory hierarchy such as:

 ```
 dataset/